AI Agent Evaluation: Reliable, Compliant & Scalable AI Agents

 Together, these five pillars transform AI agent evaluation from ad-hoc testing into a disciplined enterprise framework, ensuring agents are reliable, compliant, and aligned with business outcomes at scale.

-Think of the AI agent evaluation framework as a pyramid:
+Think of the Agent evaluation framework as a pyramid:

 AI agent evaluation is rapidly evolving from ad-hoc testing into a continuous, standards-driven discipline.
 As enterprises deploy agents into mission-critical workflows, the focus is shifting beyond accuracy to workflow reliability, compliance, and interoperability.